walshbr/introduction-to-text-analysis/issues/why_read_with_a_computer.md

 * How does reading with technology exacerbate racial, social, and economic inequalities?

 You will have to decide for yourself the answers to these questions over the course of the book.
 But before we send you off on the wild world of computer-assisted interpretation, we did want to give you one last term.
-One way of describing what you are doing here is **digital humanities**
+One way of describing what you are doing here is **digital humanities**.
+The term means lots of different things to different groups of people, at once everything and nothing.
+I tend to find Laura Mandell's definition to be useful in an [interview with the LA Review of Books](https://lareviewofbooks.org/article/digital-humanities-interview-laura-mandell/):

+>But the best definition of the digital humanities, I think, is bringing digital methods to bear on humanities research and then interrogating the digital humanities by humanities research.